mattKretschmer/deep_reinforcement_learning_nanodegree/p1_navigation/README.md

 ### Instructions

 There are instructions in `Navigation.ipynb` that will show how to get started exploring a random agent in the library and for beginning to train our agent.
+This notebook has cells which introduce and setup the environment, provide details, and train an agent using Q-learning with a neural network.